pandey-ankit/Verrazzano_Helidon/helidon-verrazzano/deploy-app-on-verrazzano/deploy-app-on-verrazzano.md

     <copy>kubectl wait --for=condition=Ready pods --all -n hello-helidon --timeout=600s</copy>
     ```

-    When the pods are ready you can see similar response:
+    When the pods are ready you can see a similar response:

     ```bash
     $ kubectl wait --for=condition=Ready pods --all -n hello-helidon --timeout=600s